ItsManueh/NS-AIO/README.md

 # AIO-Atmosphere
-Switch Pack All In One
+Switch Pack All In One for Atmosphere/Hekate